bbe2/Overview/README.md

 >> Instructional designer, curriculum developer, and educator framing compelling learning experiences.
 As a long-term business and information technology re-engineering practitioner, I combine industrial-organizational principles with evidence-based learning theory to build sustainable learner skills.
 Proven leadership partnering with leaders for need analysis.
 ----------

--- 👀 skills + key offerings,
+skills + key offerings,
+-- 👀-
--- 👀- 👀  Apply theory and learning principles to implement diverse methods to achieve desired learning media focus.
+-- 👀- 👀-->  Apply theory and learning principles to implement diverse methods to achieve desired learning media focus.
 -- 👀- 👀-- 👀- 👀
--- 👀- 👀-- 👀-- 👀---> deep practical re-engineering experience informs practioner academic work in IT system design.
+-- 👀- 👀-- 👀-- 👀--> deep practical re-engineering experience informs practioner academic work in IT system design.
 -- 👀- 👀-- 👀-- 👀
--- 👀- 👀-- 👀--->Apply scientific editor skills across scripts and media, ensuring continuity and software constructs.
+-- 👀- 👀-- 👀--> Apply scientific editor skills across scripts and media, ensuring continuity and software constructs.
 -- 👀- 👀
--- 👀-> Adapt content for distance learning by applying technical skills to a medium's advantages and disadvantages.
+-- 👀--> Adapt content for distance learning by applying technical skills to a medium's advantages and disadvantages.

 --------